sysrich/tik/README.md

 A simple, lightweight, extensible tool for deploying a premade OS images to UEFI hardware.

-It is inspired by the "SelfInstaller" functionality offered by [kiwi](https://github.com/OSInside/kiwi) OEM images, but is designed to be wholly independant of the toolchain used to create the OS images.
+tik was originally inspired by the "SelfInstaller" functionality offered by [kiwi](https://github.com/OSInside/kiwi) OEM images, but is designed to be wholly independent of the toolchain used to create the OS images.

 It's core functionality is very similar to kiwi's SelfInstaller, with the basic workflow for deploying an image being a very simple process: